ujjwal502/Instagram-Clone/Readme.md

+This is a mobile app built with React Native

 | Feature | Assigned to | Deadline | Completed On |
 | ------- | ----------- | -------- | ------------ |
 |  Header bar and layout       |   Vamsi     |  16/08/2020        |    16/08/2020          |